0049 941 / 56 76 460

 Chocobarocco

-The technique used for producing Modica’s famous chocolate was already used by the old Aztecs.
+The technique used for producing Modica’s famous chocolate is said to have been used already by the old Aztecs.

 April